event-driven-robotics/snowball/README.md

 `source src_incMerge.src`

-This will apply the instructions in the source file, which will first initialise the simulation and aplly global reset signals, and will then provide a series of tokens to a chain of communication blocks, containing increment and merge.
+This will apply the instructions in the source file, which will first initialise the simulation and apply global reset signals, and will then provide a series of tokens to a chain of communication blocks, containing increment and merge.
 You will see a burst of output in the terminal as state transitions occur, which may last several seconds.
 Then you will be able to inspect the output file, called `output_R.dec`.

 There is also a file corresponding to a chain of 8 communication blocks, for which the two files to use as above are: